jungjihyoun/jungjihyoun/README.md

 👋 Hi there.
-I'm a Front-End Software Engineer by passion and living in Seoul, Korea.
+I'm a Front-End Software Engineer living in Seoul, Korea.

 👀 I specialize in React.
 Sometimes I develop cross-platforms like ReactNative.